The 6 Best Non-Toxic Mattresses of 2023, According to Sleep Experts

 - CertiPUR-US gel foams

 - Extreme thickness means investing in deeper sheets

 Saatva Zenhaven Mattress

-Each side of this sustainably-sourced natural latex, organic cotton and New Zealand wool mattress offers a different “comfort option” and support level.
-The Zenhaven mattress features two different firmness selections—luxury plush and gentle firm.
-Simply flip the mattress over to find the perfect feel.
+Each side of this sustainably sourced natural latex, organic cotton and New Zealand wool mattress offers a different “comfort option” and support level.
+The Zenhaven mattress features two different firmness selections: luxury plush and gentle firm.
+Simply flip the mattress over to find the ideal feel.
 Five ergonomic zones give enhanced support and pressure relief.
 Plus, exclusive vented airflow channels allow better circulation throughout for superb breathability.

 - Old mattress and foundation removal for no extra cost

 - 365-night sleep trial